zhanghai/PatternLock/README.md

 * That project is hosted on Google Code using `hg`, while this project is hosted on GitHub using `git`.

-* That project seems to be Eclipse based, while this project is written using Android Studio.
+* That project is Eclipse based, while this project is developed using Android Studio.

 * That project is prefixing its resources using `alp_42447968`, while this project is prefixing its resources using `pl`, and I prefer simplicity to that "security".

-* That project provides a bunch of mechanisms and extras for its `Activity`, none of which I found suitable for my use case (The `Intent` extra is replaced by `PendingIntent`, which I would prefer simplicity again here if appropriate), while this project provides a bunch of methods to override to meet your need.
+* That project provides a bunch of mechanisms and extras for its `Activity` (and with some private methods :( ), none of which I found suitable for my use case, while this project provides a bunch of methods to override to meet your need.

-* This project lacks some source code documentation and sample application compared to that project, but generally you only need to read the names of those protected methods to learn its usage.
-(But I know documentation and sample apps are good, and I will complete them if more people are using this project.)
+* That project has a demo but it is close-sourced, while this project provides an open source sample application with a working pattern lock mechanism implementation.

 ## License